ChiaraRaineri1/Artificial-Elbow/README.md

 ## 📜 License

 This project is for academic and educational purposes only.
-No commercial use is permitted without prior written permission.
+For licensing terms, see the [LICENSE](LICENSE) file.